-You might recall hearing in the news last month about the Ever Given cargo ship that blocked the Suez Canal.
-While this drew international attention and created shipping delays across the world, I couldn’t help but think about Charlie, one of the residents at Dow Rummel, and her once-in-a-lifetime experience on a similar cargo ship.
+In the news last month, you may recall hearing about the Ever Given cargo ship that blocked the Suez Canal.
+While this drew international attention and created shipping delays across the world, I couldn’t help but think about Charlie.
+She is a Dow Rummel resident, with a once-in-a-lifetime experience on a similar cargo ship.

 I guess you just never know what will happen on a cargo ship!